Certified Payroll: Everything You Need to Know As an Employer

 Step 2: Employee details 👷👷♀️

-Second is the columns with numbers.
+The second step is the columns with numbers.
 You need to complete the following columns (numbered accordingly) with detailed information on each employee:

 - Each employee’s number of withholding exemptions.